koji-endo/evaluate-hh/README.md

-# evaluate_hh_method
+# evaluate-hh
-evaluate error of calculation method of Hodgkin-Huxley equation
+evaluate error of calculation method of Hodgkin-Huxley equations